sau1401/MentalStates/README.md

 ## how the hell can i get this to work?

-As far as I am aware, this only works on **Windows machines** (as Windows is quite literally built on C#; **I'm not sure if the exe works for Linux/Unix (MacOS too!)** because they require different extensions for screensavers).
+As far as I am aware, this only works on **Windows machines** (as Windows is quite literally built on C#; **I'm not sure if the exe works for Linux/Unix (MacOS too!)
+(Update: does work w/ Wine but at specific settings)** because they require different extensions for screensavers).
 So, if you have a Windows machine, fork or do whatever you please with the files, but you will have to build it!
 Uploading executables to GitHub wasn't the best move.
 W

 ### how to compile/build
 - open Form1.cs